bitsofinfo/kubernetes-acme-dns-registrar/README.md

 ## overview of overall setup

 Trying to figure out an entire dynamic tls certificate solution in kubernetes can be daunting.
-[This guide(docs/setup.md) will try to point you in the right direction by laying out the general guideposts and order of operations.
+[This setup guide](docs/setup.md) will try to point you in the right direction by laying out the general guideposts and order of operations.

 Please check-out [docs/setup](docs/setup.md)